Gilsabo/admin-dashboard/README.md

 - CSS
 - JavaScript
 ## Features
-Responsive design using layout grid and flexbox Navigation bar with drop-down menu
+- Responsive design using layout grid and flexbox
-Sign-up form with validation
+- Navigation bar
-Interactive buttons and links
+- Interactive buttons and links (to be done)